 The Company has agreements to lease its office space, laboratory, and pilot plant facilities.
-The Company has determined that its lease contracts are leases as defined under IFRS 16 Leases ("IFRS 16").
+The Company has determined that its lease contracts are leases as defined under IFRS 16.
 In analyzing the identified contracts, the Company applied the lessee accounting model pursuant to IFRS 16 and considered all of the facts and circumstances surrounding the inception of the contract (but not future events that are not likely to occur).
-Lease liabilities have been calculated at initial recognition with a discount rate of either 9% or 12%.
+Lease liabilities have been calculated with a discount rate of either 9% or 12%.